 The shopping in Egypt is amazing and it is impossible to visit the country without grabbing a few souvenirs to take home with you.
 Ensure you have ample storage for all of your new treasures by investing in this “just in case” duffel bag by Bago.
 It’s super lightweight and folds up to take up minimal space in your bag.
 And it’s durable so you can cram it full of your new Egyptian souvenirs.

 Unless you’re flying to Egypt in business class, you’ll probably have a difficult time getting any shut-eye during your flight.
-Keep yourself from dozing off on your neighbors shoulder with this compact, lightweight, but incredibly comfortable travel pillow.
+Keep yourself from dozing off on your neighbor’s shoulder with this compact, lightweight, but incredibly comfortable travel pillow.

 There are so many amazing ancient ruins to capture in Egypt, you’d be doing yourself a disservice by sticking to your cellphone camera alone.
 Invest in a high-quality camera that is small enough to fit in your purse and that won’t break the bank.
-The Sony DSCHX90V has a 30x optical zoom range, a pop-up electronic viewfinder (perfect for taking photos in bright sunlight), and it has a built-in GPS receiver to record the location of your photos.

 Universal Travel Adapter

-You’ll likely be using Google maps on your phone constantly throughout the day to find your way around.
+You’ll likely be using Google maps on your phone constantly throughout the day to find your way around Egypt.
 And nothing drains your battery as quickly as your GPS.
 Make sure your phone stays charged all day with a power bank.
 This one by Anker is super small and lightweight – it’s easy to toss it in your purse before you head out the door.

 Travel Gear Organizer

-Entertainment for the Plane
+Entertainment for the Flight to Egypt

 - Don’t forget to download offline maps of the cities you’ll be visiting in Egypt!